-Post-conditions (if any)
+Post-conditions

 Sensor data is stored in a database associated with the backend server.
 Remote monitoring service verifies the status of the different pipeline meters.

 Alternative flow 1

 Data is buffered and transmitted when the network or policy constraints or energy optimization constraints allow transmission of delay-tolerant pipeline sensor data